Nebucom/Nebucom.github.io/source/_posts/events/2014-09-01-saas-made-in-belgium-conference.markdown

 50 EUR (excluding VAT) for members of LSEC, Agoria or Sirris
 Attention: the number of participants is limited.

-<a href="http://sirris.be/agenda/saas-made-belgium-conference" class="btn btn-success btn-large center">Subscribe today!</a>
+<a href="http://www.sirris.be/agenda/saas-made-belgium-conference" class="btn btn-success btn-large center">Register today!</a>

 Contact Sirris: Philippe Thiran, tel. +32 491 34 53 94